climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 ## Pick your climate solution

+You may be tempted to apply for any open roles, regardless of their industry domain.

+**This is not recommended.**

+You should try to narrow down your focus to a specific solution.

 :::note Why pick a specific solution?
 This is a critical step for you to:
-1. **Focus your time** -  research top challenges that you are uniquely positioned to solve
+1. **Manage your time** -  research top challenges that you are uniquely positioned to solve

 2. **Build your network** - offer something to contribute for a specific community
 :::